SOAR Frequently Asked Questions

 Transfer students attend one day of SOAR, so they enroll for courses during that afternoon.

 At SOAR students are advised by professional and peer advisors.

 Together students and advisors work to identify appropriate courses based on the students' interests, goals, and strengths to choose the appropriate classes and number of credits.

 Students are encouraged to be responsible for the choices they make at SOAR, with advisors supporting them and providing information to help them make informed decisions.

-Advisors may recommend courses to students based on goals or academic interests, However, students are ultimately responsible for the schedule they create for themselves at SOAR, and in future semesters at UW-Madison.
+Advisors may recommend courses to students based on goals or academic interests, however students are ultimately responsible for their schedule created at SOAR and in future semesters at UW-Madison.